Luv(Sic) Hexalogy: Part 4 (2011)

+Part 5 (2012)

 Nujabes originally felt that the Part 5 instrumental was too dark to be used, but Shing02 wanted a sound that would depart from the harmonic and peaceful sounds of the previous installments.
 The lyrics of Part 5 were written after Nujabes's death, and feature Shing02 eulogizing both Nujabes and deceased beatboxer Jeff Resurreccion.

-The vinyl pressing was released on December 26, 2012 in Japan.
-With artwork created by FJD.
+The vinyl pressing was released on December 26 in Japan, with artwork created by FJD.